wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 uop issue and dispatch at a minimum.
 As pointed out in previous paragraphs, zSim always models stall in the middle of the backend pipeline by delaying the issue of the current and all following uops as if the current uop magically knew a stall will happen if it were issued without the delay.
 With this in mind, we can think of the backend pipeline as always taking six cycles to complete after we adjust the issue cycle to model stalls.

 The first stage is register renaming.
 The RAT allows renaming four uops per cycle, regardless of whether the same register is renamed multiple times.
 Since this is consistent with the issue width, we do not need to model RAT.
 As a ressult, the renaming stage does not introduce stalls, and always completes in two cycles.
-The second stage is register read and instruction window, in which the renamed source register is read. zSim models register read throughput limit, which is specified in `RF_READS_PER_CYCLE`.
+The second stage is register read, in which the renamed source register is read. zSim models register read throughput limit, which is specified in `RF_READS_PER_CYCLE`.
 The third stage is ROB and instruction window, in which the uop is inserted into both the ROB and the instruction window.
 As discussed earlier, FIFO buffer structure can be simulated using an array of releasing cycles.
 The instruction window can be simulated using DES.
 In the following sections we cover the three stages in full details.

 ### Simulating Uop Issue